India’s Buddhist Trail Gets a 2025 Makeover – Here’s What Changed

 The spiritual landscape of India is witnessing a quiet revolution.
 While millions flock to the famous Buddhist circuit covering Bodh Gaya, Sarnath, and Kushinagar, something remarkable is happening along the eastern coast of Andhra Pradesh.
 The state’s ancient Buddhist heritage sites are finally getting the attention they deserve, and 2025 marks a turning point in … Read more

-According to 2011 census of India, Badgam district has 462 villages and rural localities.
+According to 2011 census of India, Badgam district has 474 villages and rural localities, out of which 12 rural localities are uninhabited.
 The district is also spelled as Budgam.
 Total population of this district is 753745.
-The villages of Badgam are surrounded by lush meadows, apple orchards, and snow-capped mountains, offering a glimpse into the serene rural life of Kashmir.
-Each village carries … Read more
+The villages of Badgam are surrounded by lush meadows, apple orchards, and snow-capped mountains, offering a glimpse into the … Read more

-Historians Just Found Dutch Colonial Ruins in Bengal – And No One Knew They Existed
+Historians Just Found Dutch Colonial Ruins in Bengal – No One Knew These Ever Exit

 The discovery of forgotten Dutch colonial ruins in Bengal has opened a fascinating new chapter in India’s history.
 Hidden for centuries under layers of earth and vegetation, these remains are helping historians understand a part of Bengal’s past that was almost lost.
 This discovery shines light on a time when European traders competed for power, … Read more